rintnetwork/front-end/src/content/whitepaper/index.md

 In legacy social networks, ranking of information is typically done by the platform owner, often with the intent of driving up profits.
 In this model, content discovery algorithms are opaque, prone to censorship, monopolistic in nature, and possess high switching costs should users of the network become dissatisfied with the quality of content discovery.

-Within the Reyna Network, stakeholders will be able to opt-in to curate the content that is displayed by producing signatures on events (i.e. by upvoting or downvoting content or ideas), referred to as signals, in which the stakeholders’ token backing is weighted in ranking.
+Within the Reyna Limited, stakeholders will be able to opt-in to curate the content that is displayed by producing signatures on events (i.e. by upvoting or downvoting content or ideas), referred to as signals, in which the stakeholders’ token backing is weighted in ranking.

 The aggregate signals generated from stakeholders form an open graph that content rankers can use.
 Should a stakeholder be dissatisfied with the content ranking by their current provider, they can choose between a market of search algorithm providers, keeping algorithm providers honest and removing the monopoly web 2.0 solutions have on the way we consume information.

-### RNT Utility {#rnt-utility}
+### REY Utility {#rey-utility}

-- RNT is required to opt-in for curation mechanisms.
+- REY is required to opt-in for curation mechanisms.

 ### Example use-cases {#example-use-cases}